plausible/docs/docs/excluding-pages.md

 data-include="/en**, /es**"
 ```

 You can also use a combination of `data-include` and `data-exclude` options.
 Do note that when using the two options together, any page path that matches both the exclusion and inclusion rule, is **excluded** from being tracked.
-For example, the following combination won't track the page `/en/user/*/settings` (even though it matches the inclusion rule).
+For example, the following combination won't track pages `/en/user/*` (even though they match the inclusion rule).

 ```
-data-include="/en**" data-exclude="/en/user/*/settings"
+data-include="/en*" data-exclude="/en/user/*"
 ```

 Any pages listed in this format should be **comma-separated**, with asterisks to indicate unspecified regions of the pathname.
 All entries must begin with a `/`, and should **not** include the trailing slash as we account for this automatically.

-- Asterisks (`*`) expand to any stretch (of length >=0) of the page path and can be on either end or in the middle of any entry, but **can't** be in the place of slashes.
-- Double asterisks (`**`) expand to any stretch (of length >=0) of the page path, can be on either end or in the middle of any entry, and can represent **any** characters, even slashes.

-See below for examples of common page use cases and how they would function.

 ## 3. Change the snippet on your site to the new snippet